pvgenuchten/training-gitops-sdi/docs/7-providing-map-services.md

 ## Summary

-In this paragraph the standards of Open Geospatial Consortium have been introduced and how you can publish your data according to these standards using Mapserver.
+In this paragraph the standards of Open Geospatial Consortium have been introduced and how you can publish your data according to these standards using MapServer.
 In the [next section](./8-measure-quality.md) we'll look at measuring service quality.